VincentToups/emacs-utils/with-stack.md

 I'd like to implement most of Factor's core vocabulary (where appropriate) and then I really want to implement the `fry` word as well as some functional things like `map` and `fold`.

+# Updates #

+28 May 2010: added a bunch of stack-words.